General Atomics MQ-20 Avenger: Avenger ER

 On 27 October 2016, General Atomics Aeronautical Systems, Inc. (GA-ASI) conducted the maiden flight of the Avenger ER.
 GA-ASI extended the wingspan of the Avenger ER by 3.2 m to 23.2 m, and enlarged its fuel capacity by 1000 kg to 4600 kg compared to previous specifications.
 The aircraft carries up to 1360 kg in its internal payload bay, 227 kg less than previously described.

 The modifications extend its endurance from the original 15 hours to 20 hours.
 The Avenger ER uses a modified fuselage design (completed in 2012) extended by four feet (to 13.4 m) to accommodate larger payloads and more fuel.
 Earlier in 2016, the U.S. Federal Aviation Administration granted GA-ASI an experimental certificate that allows it to fly the Avenger in the National Airspace System.

-From 24–25 January 2018, an Avenger ER set a new endurance record of 23.4 continuous hours, exceeding the 20 hour flight test goal and reflecting a 10-hour improvement over the baseline Predator C Avenger.
+From 24 to 25 January 2018, an Avenger ER set a new endurance record of 23.4 continuous hours, exceeding the 20 hour flight test goal and reflecting a 10-hour improvement over the baseline Predator C Avenger.
 The Avenger ER also has an increased maximum gross takeoff weight (MGTOW) of 19500 lb using a co-cured composite center wing and heavyweight landing gear as well as a dual redundant, light weight brake control capability using a lightweight hybrid linear anti-lock brake system.